 - 1 cup (227 g) salted butter, softened

 - ¾ cup (159 g) packed light brown sugar

 - 2 teaspoons vanilla extract

 - 1 teaspoon baking soda

 - 1 teaspoon baking powder

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 2 cups (12 ounces) chocolate chips
+- 2 cups (340 g) chocolate chips

 - Preheat the oven to 350 degrees F. Line baking sheets with parchment paper or lightly grease with cooking spray.

-- In a large bowl or in the bowl of an electric stand mixer, cream together the butter, brown sugar, granulated sugar, eggs, and vanilla until light and fluffy, 2-3 minutes.
+- In a large bowl with a handheld electric mixer or in the bowl of an electric stand mixer fitted with the paddle attachment, cream together the butter, brown sugar, granulated sugar, eggs, and vanilla until light and fluffy, 2-3 minutes.

 - Let the cookies rest on the baking sheets for 3-4 minutes before removing to a wire rack to cool completely.

 Recipe Source: from Mel’s Kitchen Cafe (used this soft oatmeal coconut chewie recipe as a start to finding the best soft chocolate chip cookie recipe)

 Recipe posted July 2015; updated June 2022 with new photos, recipe notes, etc.